wolfenrain/fluttium/docs/docs/getting-started/initializing-fluttium.md

 # 📁 Initializing Fluttium

 Once `fluttium_cli` is installed, we can use the `init` command to initialize Fluttium in the current project.
 This command will generate a `fluttium.yaml` in the current directory.
-This allow you to install custom actions and configure the Fluttium driver.
+This allows you to install custom actions and configure the Fluttium driver.

 ```shell